vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:BulletExercise lang:sql xp:100 key:b2a52993bc
 ## Sorting multiple columns

+Good work!

-`ORDER BY` can also be used to sort on multiple columns!
+`ORDER BY` can also be used to sort on multiple columns.
 It will sort by the first column specified, then sort by the next, then the next, and so on.
 For example,

 ```
 SELECT birthdate, name